hedyhli/outline.nvim/README.md

     blacklist = {},
     -- You can use a custom function that returns the icon for each symbol kind.
-    -- This function takes a kind (string) as parameter and should return an -- icon.
+    -- This function takes a kind (string) as parameter and should return an -- icon as string.
     icon_fetcher = nil,
     -- 3rd party source for fetching icons.
 Fallback if icon_fetcher returned -- empty string.
 Currently supported values: 'lspkind' icon_source = nil,
-    -- The next fall back if both icon_fetcher and icon_source has failed, is -- the custom mapping of icons specified below.
+    -- The next fallback if both icon_fetcher and icon_source has failed, is -- the custom mapping of icons specified below.
 The icons table is also -- needed for specifying hl group.
     icons = {